One in a Million (Aaliyah song): Music and lyrics

 Lyrically, the song is about Aaliyah professing her love for a man whom "she views as one in a million and a love she can't resist".
-Bob Waliszewski from Plugged In (publication) stated a similar sentiment that, she "communicates love and commitment to her man" on the song.
+Bob Waliszewski from Plugged In stated a similar sentiment that, she "communicates love and commitment to her man" on the song.
 She expresses that notion by singing, "Baby you don't know, what you do to me/Between me and you, I feel a chemistry/Won't let no one come and take your place/Cause the love you give can't be replaced".
 The Washington Post writer Chris Richards felt that there is a shift during certain parts of the lyrics.
 According Richards, "Then the second line of the couplet turns it all upside down: "You give me a really good feeling all day long."
 A really good feeling?
 Is that all this song is about?
 Or is she downplaying a cosmic passion by phrasing it in casual teenage love-letter language?".